|

 - October 25-27, 2017.
 Alejandro Díaz-Caro gives a seminar at the XV JCC in Rosario.

 - October 19, 2017.
-LIA INFINIS workshop takes place at UBA.
+LIA INFINIS

 - August, 2017.
 Pablo Barenbaum visits Stevens Institute of Technology in Hoboken, NJ.